Iristyle/Redis-win32-FxTestIntegration/README.md

 # Redis Version

-The current Windows binaries are based on Redis 2.4.5.
+The current Windows binaries are based on Redis 2.4.11.

+# Release Notes

+* 0.3.0.0
+  * Thanks to [derfsplat](https://github.com/derfsplat) for embedding the exe as a resource in the compiled assembly.
+This provides a more robust launch mechanism which allows for starting Redis inside VS 2012 test runners, within ASP.NET, or generally any other disk location.
+  * Upgraded to MS Open Tech Redis, based on 2.4.11 -- this build implements copy on write on Windows.
+This will be the 'official' Windows build.
+  * x64 support stripped (for now at least) - all tests use x86 Redis

 # Thanks

+* Antirez for [Redis](https://github.com/antirez/redis) - obviously this
-Obviously this wouldn't be possible without the hard work of Antirez on the original [Redis](https://github.com/antirez/redis) and dmajkic on the [Win32 / Win64 port](https://github.com/dmajkic/redis/).
-Redis is an absolutely fantastic piece of software.
+wouldn't be possible without his hard work
+* dmajkic for the original [Win32 / Win64 port](https://github.com/dmajkic/redis/).
+* Microsoft Open Tech for their continue work on the Windows port

 # Warranties